projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 component.

 To update the values of elements in the `<head />` element, you should use the `Seo` component.
-You can put this anywhere the component hierarchy.
+You can put this anywhere in the component hierarchy.

 ```tsx
 import * as React from 'react';